-This system uses R-454B refrigerant, which has higher pressures than R-22 and other refrigerants.
+This system uses R-454B refrigerant which has higher pressures than R-22 and other refrigerants.
 No other refrigerant may be used in this system.
-Gauge set, hoses, and recovery system must be designed to handle R-454B refrigerant.
-If unsure about equipment, consult the equipment manufacturer.
+Gauge set, hoses, and recovery system must be designed to handle Puron AdvanceTM refrigerant.
+If you are unsure consult the equipment manufacturer.